-Take the following example: You've been working hard all morning long and pop into the local coffee shop for a quick cup of your favorite brew.
+Take the following example: You've been working hard all morning long and pop into the local coffee shop for a quick drink.
 You set your wallet on the counter while holding your cup, slide out your credit card and hand it to the cashier.
 After the sale and as you are putting away your card, a long-time buddy comes up to you for a quick chat.
 You then walk away, leaving your wallet on the counter as you walk out the door.
 No sooner than ten minutes later, you realize your mistake and rush back only to find that one of the courteous shop employees has locked the item in their lost and found.
-Nothing to worry about, right?

 Any time a bank or credit card is out of your possession where you can't see what's happening to it, notify your issuer and cancel it.
 When possible, avoid letting a waiter leave your sight with your card or pay cash.

 You should never carry social security cards, birth certificates, important papers and receipts, or checkbooks unless you need them.
 And if you do need them, guard them carefully.
 While a credit card can be reissued, other types of sensitive information can't be replaced easily.